OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-aws.md

 ## Setting up Octopus: High Availability

-For the sake of simplicity, this guide assumes that all of the servers used for your Octopus High Availability instance are hosted in AWS and are running Windows Server.
+This guide assumes that all of the servers used for your Octopus High Availability instance are hosted in AWS and are running Windows Server.

 **Some assembly required**